monstermichl/TypeShell/README.md

 print(s[1]) // Prints "".
 print(s[2]) // Prints "World".
 ```

+### Types
+Types which result in slices are not supported yet.

+### Pointers
+Pointers are only supported as function parameters and only for structs.

 ### Performance
 Try to avoid function calls like *len* in for-conditions if possible since they are evaluated for each iteration.